AILAB-CEFET-RJ/textgrader/README.md

 1) Preprocessing where we correct spelling change columns schema and do other minor preprocessing steps
 2) Feature engineering, where we generate some basic features like word count and sentence count, and generate datasets embedding words with each one of the following 4 techniques: TF-IDF, WORD-2-VEC, USE, LSI.
-3) Model training, where we train a random forest model using one of the following 3 approaches: Regression, Classification and Ordinal Classification.
+3) Model training, where we train some instances of a random forest model using one of the following 3 approaches: Regression, Classification and Ordinal Classification.
 4) Model Evaluation, where we use the trained models to generate predictions and evaluate those predictions.

 # Requirements